ALERT CONTENT PLACEHOLDER

 STEP 2: Submit the completed form in person, by email, mail or fax.
 All contact information is on the form.
 Please attach a copy of your blood type with your donor health history form, either through a letter or blood test from your family doctor or a blood donor card.

 STEP 3: Our Living Liver Donor Assessment Office will call you once we have reviewed your health history form.
-Please review the Living Donor Manual PDF Icon prior to the call and consider registering for one of our educational sessions.
+Please review the Living Donor Manual prior to the call and consider registering for one of our educational sessions.

 Who Cannot be a Living Liver Donor?